 - making an individual application in each of the countries; or

 - using the Madrid system (WIPO) of international registration of trade marks.

 Trade Mark Registration in the European Union

 The EUIPO assesses the mark to ensure that it is capable of being a trade mark.
 The application is then published, for opposition purposes, in the “Official Journal”.
 This means that any “person” (an undertaking as well as a real person) who believes that it has prior rights to the application can file an “opposition” to the application.
 If such an opposition is made against the application (unless the opposition is settled amicably), the rights of the applicant and the opponent’s “prior rights” are assessed in an administrative procedure called opposition proceedings”.
 In the opposition proceedings, the opponent could be challenged to prove that he has used his trade mark in the EU in the last 5 years.
 Although the EUIPO allows oral arguments, in practice, most arguments are made in writing.
 If all the oppositions can be overcome, the European trade mark is registered for a renewable period of 10 years, and it will be valid in all of the countries of the European Union.

-We recommend undertaking a search of the European Union trade marks and national trade mark databases prior to making an application for registering a trade mark, but to do a search or not is your decision.
+We recommend undertaking a search of the European Union trade marks and national trade mark databases prior to making an application for registering a trade mark.
+However, whether to undertake a search or not is your decision.
 A search will allow you to analyse any registered marks which may oppose your application and adds considerably to your market knowledge.
-Undertaking such a search is likely to save considerable time in making an application, and therefore cost, later in the course of the application, if the owner of a mark with prior rights opposes your trade mark application.
+Undertaking such a search is likely to save considerable time in making an application – and therefore its cost – later in the course of the application, if the owner of a mark with prior rights opposes your application.

 All this is complicated.
 At BRAND PROTECT we won’t charge you the earth for our services.
 Give us a call on 01869 369701 to discuss your concerns, and find out how BRAND PROTECT can help you.

 The International System